 JAMS Turns 40

 With 29 locations and more than 400 panelists, JAMS is the largest private provider of alternative dispute resolution (ADR) services worldwide.
 Offering a full range of custom-tailored solutions for every stage of conflict and specialized facilities, JAMS resolves thousands of business and legal disputes every year.
-Its roster of highly skilled panelists includes distinguished retired judges and former attorneys with expertise and experience covering dozens of industries and areas of law.
+Its roster of highly skilled panelists includes distinguished retired judges, former attorneys and other ADR professionals with expertise and experience covering dozens of industries and areas of law.

 Driven by a core set of values—including neutrality, integrity, collegiality, collaboration, and diversity—JAMS has been an ADR leader that has driven innovation in the industry for four decades.
 Through its dedication to philanthropy, JAMS has also made substantial contributions to society and fostered future leaders in ADR.